priyankarpal/CSSMinifier/README.md

 # CSS Minifier

-CSS Minifier using HTML5,CSS3 & JS.
+This is a free dev tool, it minifies unwanted spaces of CSS Code.
+Made it using HTMl5,CSS3 and JS.

 <h1 align="center"> Connect with me 🤝</h1>